Heel pain/plantar fasciitis

 - Arch supports

-Active Foot Care Clinic and Orthotic Centre's Brantford and Hamilton locations offers a line of arch supports which are used to treat milder forms of plantar fasciitis, offer temporary relief while waiting for custom made orthotics to be manufactured, or as an extra device for additional pairs of shoes.
+Active Foot Care Clinic and Orthotic Centre in Brantford offers a line of arch supports which are used to treat milder forms of plantar fasciitis, offer temporary relief while waiting for custom made orthotics to be manufactured, or as an extra device for additional pairs of shoes.

-Please contact Active Foot Care Clinic and Orthotic Centre in Hamilton or Brantford, to learn more about how we can assist you with your plantar fasciitis and heel pain concerns.
+Please contact Active Foot Care Clinic and Orthotic Centre in Brantford, to learn more about how we can assist you with your plantar fasciitis and heel pain concerns.